dave-bailey/portfolio-site/README.md

 # Project: Personal Portfolio - dave-bailey.dev

-This site showcases my projects and tells of my development journey.
+This was my initial portfolio site to showcase my projects and tell of my development journey.

 I built this site with ReactJs and used this project to develop my understanding of React Composition.

-You can visit the live site [here](https://dave-bailey.dev/).